Charles III of Spain: Impact of rule in Naples and Sicily

-He constructed a collection of palaces in and around Naples.
+He constructed a several of palaces in and around Naples.
 Charles was in awe of the Palace of Versailles and the Royal Palace of Madrid in Spain (the latter being modeled on Versailles itself).
 He undertook and oversaw the construction of one of Europe's most lavish palaces, the Royal Palace of Caserta (Reggia di Caserta).
 Construction ideas for the stunning palace started in 1751 when he was 35 years old.
 The site had previously been home to a small hunting lodge, as had Versailles, which he was fond of because it reminded him of the Royal Palace of La Granja de San Ildefonso in Spain.
 Caserta was also much influenced by his wife, the very cultured Maria Amalia of Saxony.
 The site of the palace was also far away from the large volcano of Mount Vesuvius, which was a constant threat to the capital, as was the sea.
 Charles himself laid the foundation stone of the palace amid many festivities on his 36th birthday, 20 January 1752.
-Other buildings he had built in his kingdom were the Palace of Portici (Reggia di Portici), he had Giovanni Antonio Medrano design the Teatro di San Carlo—constructed in just 270 days—and the Palace of Capodimonte (Reggia di Capodimonte); he also had the Royal Palace of Naples renovated.
+Other buildings he had built in his kingdom were the Palace of Portici (Reggia di Portici), the Teatro di San Carlo (designed by Giovanni Antonio Medrano and constructed in just 270 days), and the Palace of Capodimonte (Reggia di Capodimonte); he also had the Royal Palace of Naples renovated.
 He and his wife had the Capodimonte porcelain Factory constructed in the city.
 He also founded the Accademia Ercolanese and the National Archaeological Museum, Naples, which still operates today.

-During his rule the Roman cities of Herculaneum (1738), Stabiae and Pompeii (1748) were re-discovered.
+During his rule the Roman cities of Herculaneum (1738), Stabiae, and Pompeii (1748) were re-discovered.
 The king encouraged their excavation and continued to be informed about findings even after moving to Spain.
-Camillo Paderni who was in charge of excavated items at the king's palace in Portici was also the first to attempt in reading obtained scrolls from the Villa of the Papyri in Herculaneum.
+Camillo Paderni, who was in charge of excavated items at the king's palace in Portici, was also the first to attempt to read scrolls obtained from the Villa of the Papyri in Herculaneum.